 What each of us do to protect and maintain our wells will make a difference in maintaining our groundwater as a resource that is safe and available for all to use.

 - Private Well Users - Knowledge is Power -

 Private well users - think about it...
 When was the last time that you had your private water system sampled and tested?
 Do you know if your water is safe to drink today?
 Can your family drink and use the water without worries of illness and chronic long term exposures?

 Did you know health organizations recommend that you test your water system at least once each year?
 How about this fact - did you know residents of 98 of our 99 counties can take advantage of a program that provides basic private well water testing for free?

 The Iowa Department of Public Health manages a private well testing program called the "Grants to Counties Well Program.
 This program provides free private water system testing and will help you understand the safety of your drinking water.
 You can contact your local county environmental health department to arrange your free water test.

-The Iowa DNR supports efforts to educate and promote groundwater protection and drinking water safety.
+The Iowa DNR supports efforts to inform and educate citizens on groundwater protection and promote safe drinking water.

 - Attention well users in or near flood waters -

 The Iowa DNR has information on how flood waters can impact your water supply well and the items that you should consider before trying to use your well during or after a flood event.
 Flood waters can present a hazard to your water supply well regardless if your well is located in the floodway or not.
 Please view our guidance document for more information.